 Nestled deep within the Sangre de Cristo mountain range is Taos, New Mexico.
 Home of the Tiwa Indians and the old Taos Pueblo, it is one of the longest continually inhabited communities in the United States.
 A highly cultural, artistic, and spiritual city, it has a number of mystical qualities, one of which is known as the “Taos Hum.”

-In recent decades, studies have explored this low-frequency humming sound and a variety of explanations New Mexico have been offered ranging from secret experiments in Los Alamos, New Mexico, top-secret military flight activity, electromagnetic vibrations emitted by Taos Mountain, or even low-flying alien spacecraft over the night skies.
-Not everyone can hear the “mountain song,” in fact, only about 2% of the population can pick up this strange audio phenomenon.
+In recent decades, studies have explored this low-frequency humming sound and a variety of explanations have been offered ranging from secret experiments in Los Alamos, New Mexico, top-secret military flight activity, electromagnetic vibrations emitted by Taos Mountain, or even low-flying alien spacecraft over the night skies.
+Not everyone can hear the “mountain song,” in fact, only about two percent of the population can pick up this strange audio phenomenon.

 But, hear it they do, today, and far back into history.
 Ancient lore of the area tells of “Nature holding counsel” with her own, and as she “sings” she resets her patterns of harmony.

 Looming out of the Taos mountain range is a peak known as El Salto.
 It was this peak, which was reflecting the scarlet colors of the setting sun, that caused the first settlers in the valley to name the entire range Sangre de Cristo – “The Blood of Christ.”
 This majestic peak has seven waterfalls that cascade down its side in summer and form giant ice sculptures in the winter.
 For generations, the people of the area have considered El Salto to be a holy mountain that baptizes the valley with its singing waters.
 Behind many of the waterfalls are caves of different shapes along the various elevations of El Salto peak.
 These caves will catch the sounds of the cascading waterfalls and echo them across the valley.